Music for a Sunday Morning, Christmas Edition: Joshua James’ “Winter Storm” and “Joy to the World”

 We read and publish submissions as quickly as possible, and accept simultaneous submissions.

-[Apropos of the October season, here is another selection from Modern Death in Irish and Latin American Literature (Palgrave Macmillan, 2020), available for order here
+[Apropos of the season, we present here a third and final selection from Modern Death in Irish and Latin American Literature (Palgrave Macmillan, 2020), available

 Whether you’re an interested writer or reader, subscribe below and we’ll keep you in the loop.